rwilcox5/gaultsports/recruiting/README.md

-combinerecruitdata.py combines all different recruits from threads into one csv. first parameter is the year. second parameter is the basefile-auto adds year and 1-5 stars to combine into base+year+done.csv.
+combinerecruitdata.py combines all different recruits from threads into one csv. first parameter is the year. second parameter is the basefile-auto adds year to combine into base+year+done.csv.

 analyzerecruits.py generates rankings
 first parameter is the year.
-second parameter is the basefile-auto adds year to get base+year+done.csv. outputs to javascript arrays
+second parameter is the basefile-auto adds year to get base+year+done.csv. outputs to helloworld.txt

+Combined into updat-recruiting.sh in gaultsports